Emilio Fernández: Career

 In 1943 he was contacted by the Mexican film Studios Films Mundiales.
 Emilio Fernández (director), Mauricio Magdaleno (writer), Gabriel Figueroa (photographer), Dolores del Río and Pedro Armendáriz (actors) formed the team that would go on to make Flor silvestre, the film that debuted Dolores del Río in the Mexican cinema.
 Then, Fernández filmed María Candelaria (1944), for which he was awarded the Palm d'Or at Cannes along with Gabriel Figueroa.

 In 1945, based on the history of American writer John Steinbeck (who adapted the screenplay in collaboration with him), Fernández filmed La Perla (a.k.a.
 The Pearl), an allegory about the limits of wickedness of man in his greed and desire for power.
 It won the award for Best Cinematography, and a mention for Best Film contribution to progress in the Venice Film Festival (1947).
 It also received the Silver Ariel (1948) for Best Picture, Directing, Male Performance and Photography; the award of the Hollywood Foreign Press Association (1949), and the award for Best Cinematography at the Festival of Madrid (1949).

 He directed three films with María Félix: Enamorada (1946), Río Escondido (1948, winner of Best Cinematography in the Karlovy Vary in Czechoslovakia) and Maclovia (1948).
 His then wife Columba Domínguez starred in Pueblerina (1948).
 Fernández worked as co-producer on The Fugitive (1947), a Hollywood film made in Mexico by director John Ford, which also featured del Río and Armendáriz and was shot by Figueroa.
 In 1949, Salon Mexico won the award for Best Cinematography at the festival in Brussels, Belgium.
-He followed these in 1950 with urban films, Víctimas del Pecado, starring Ninón Sevilla, and Cuando levanta la niebla, with Columba Dominguez and Arturo de Córdova.
+He followed these in 1950 with urban films, Víctimas del Pecado, starring Ninón Sevilla, and Cuando levanta la niebla, with Columba Domínguez and Arturo de Córdova.
 In 1950, he made his only film in Hollywood The Torch, a remake of Enamorada starring Paulette Goddard.